 We may change this policy from time to time so please check this policy to ensure you’re happy with the changes.
-By supporting our charity, visiting our online resources, contacting us, you’re agreeing to be bound by this Policy.
+By supporting our charity, visiting our online resources or contacting us, you’re agreeing to be bound by this policy.

-Any questions regarding this Policy should be sent by email to Juliafirstname.lastname@example.org or by writing to 4 Bushy Court, 20 Upper Teddington Rd, Hampton Wick, Surrey, KT1 4DU.
+Any questions regarding this policy should be sent by email to firstname.lastname@example.org or by writing to SGF c/o 4 Bushy Court, 20 Upper Teddington Rd, Hampton Wick, Surrey, KT1 4DU.
 Alternatively, you can telephone 0203 372 4992.

 Who are we?

-We, The St Gregory’s Foundation, is the charity dedicated to helping to relieve poverty and prevent poverty and social insecurity in Russia and the countries of the former USSR, amongst the most vulnerable groups of people of all nationalities and religions.
-We are the UK registered charity no.1002469 and a private limited company no.2589926.
+We, St Gregory’s Foundation, are the charity dedicated to helping to relieve poverty and preventing poverty and social insecurity in Russia and Georgia, amongst the most vulnerable groups of people of all nationalities and religions.
+We are the UK registered charity no. 1002469 and a private limited company no. 2589926.
 The registered address is 8 Biddulph Road, London, W9 1JB.